Murder and Retribution in Kentucky, July 1864

 Guerrilla Warfare

 During the U.S. Civil War, the citizens of both towns were for the most part unionists, although unlike Indiana just across the river, slavery was tenuously legal in Kentucky.
-Law and order prevailed in the towns when a federal gunboat and/or garrison were present, but alternating raids by Confederate and Union cavalry and, more frighteningly, by bands of lawless men with no allegiance at all, were a continual worry to residents of the region.
+Law and order prevailed in the towns when a federal garrison was present, but alternating raids by Confederate and Union cavalry and, more frighteningly, by bands of lawless men with no allegiance at all, were a continual worry to residents of the region.
 The distinction between these groups was occasionally nebulous.

 Summer of 1864

-An 1887 history of Henderson which brought a tragic retributive action to my attention detailed a number of guerrilla incidents in and around that town in June and early July of 1864.1 A newspaper article details three of these events:
+The 1887 history of Henderson which brought a tragic retributive action to my attention detailed a number of guerrilla incidents in and around that town in June and early July of 1864.1 A newspaper article details three of these events:

 “Col. Jim Poole of the Kentucky Militia was shot and killed at the bar of the Union House hotel by Confederates when about 25 of them raided Henderson June 18 and helped themselves to supplies.
 He was resisting being taken prisoner.
 It was the first bloodshed in this area in more than a year, and marked the beginning of renewed Confederate activity in this area.… A guerrilla raid occurred July 6 in which provisions, money and jewelry were stolen.
-A gunboat arrived in the midst of the raid and fired several cannon shots, which drove them off….
+A [Union] gunboat arrived in the midst of the raid and fired several cannon shots, which drove them off….
 On July 11 guerrillas returned again and terrorized the town, shooting merchant James E. Rankin in the neck.”
 2

 Military Order #59